Qwellstra/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 8-A function that prints n elemnts in an array a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest
-Task 10- A function that converts a str into an int
+Task 10- A function that converts a str into an int Task 11-A program that generates random valid passwords for the program crackme